GSHP Standards from the GSHPA

-These Standards are not, of themselves, legal documents that require to be followed, but they are frequently cited in contracts and have become accepted as evidence of following good practice.
+These Standards are not, of themselves, legal documents, but they are frequently cited in contracts and have become accepted as evidence of following good practice.

 The GSHPA has worked with the Environment Agency, DECC, CIBSE, the Microgeneration Certification Scheme, the British Drilling Association and the British Geological Survey in contributing to the standards and guidelines issued by others.

 Horizontal Ground Heat Exchange: Shallow Ground Source Standard

 The Shallow Ground Source Standard defines the standards and practices expected in good heat pump installations employing closed loop horizontal ground heat exchangers.